eyt2lai/periscope_customScipts/README.md

 If you use Periscope (Sisense for Cloud Data Teams) too, and are an analyst tasked with cleaning up permissions, hope you can find this useful!

 By no means is this a perfect solution.
+There is plenty of room for improvement.
 What I would like to do as a next step is to "dockerize" the script so that instead of updating the variables within the individual script files themselves, they simply have to be inputted in a docker `run` command upon execution of the script.